kenken64/EduTech-game-workshop/README.md

 <img src="./docs/Capture2.png" width="640" height="480"/>

 9. Amend the text.py source file with below codes.
-This is create an object to render text in pygame game engine.
+This creates an object to render text in pygame game engine.

 ```python
 from pygame import *